Also find me in…

 Eating a plant-based diet naturally made me more aware of our body’s natural healing mechanisms.
 I started questioning the way we treat sick people and our health care system.
 This led me to look closely at how women tend to give birth since I knew I wanted my own child(ren) one day.

 I was 23 and my ideas about the world and everything I had been told was rapidly falling away.
-My new found pursuits were conflicting with the fact that I had just been accepted into University from community college and was set to get a degree in Communications.
+My new found pursuits were conflicting with the fact that I had just been accepted into University from community college and was set to get a degree in Journalism.
 I was so conflicted that I felt like I was living a double life.
-On one hand, all I could think about was learning about this new way of life that made so much sense to my soul.
+On one hand, all I could think about was learning about this new way of life that made so much sense to me in a way that nothing else did.
 Things that are mostly kept from the mainstream.
 Things that our culture permeates with so much fear in order to keep people fat, sick, nearly dead, numb and in a docile state.
 On the other hand, I imagined that I would upset people and disappoint those who were “counting on me” to get that piece of paper.
-Namely, my parents, but really just my dad.

 I don’t know exactly what spoke to me, but that summer before I was supposed to start University was pretty magical.
 I had experienced enough to have the confidence I needed to go in the direction I was being called.
 Which I had NO IDEA where that was, all I knew was I couldn’t keep doing what I had been doing since high school.

 I dropped my big college plan and did the first thing that sounded fun and exciting: I went to Hawaii on a permaculture internship.
 From that point on I became what I like to call an “adult unschooler.”
 For the first time in my life I got to explore and learn about exactly what I wanted to explore and learn about.
 No classrooms, no rules, no schedules, no deadlines, no homework (mostly).